influxdata/telegraf/CONTRIBUTING.md

 ## Plugins

-This section is for developers that want to create new collection plugins.
+This section is for developers who want to create new collection plugins.
 Telegraf is entirely plugin driven.
 This interface allows for operators to pick and chose what is gathered as well as makes it easy for developers to create new ways of generating metrics.